gerstrong/Commander-Genius/hqp/Readme_hqp.txt

 - Updated the HQP tileset of episode 3

 Release 1.6 (2010-08-16)
-- Added Spot Sprite for 2nd Player
+- Added Spot Sprite for 2nd Player in Keen 1
 - Added some other minor sprites

 Release 1.5 (2010-05-16)